milesdwilliams15/milesdwilliams15.github.io/_posts/2021-01-11-an-exercise-in-equity.md

 | SOI   |    2.447 | \[2.34, 2.554\]  |
 | SOS   |    0.261 | \[0.238, 0.285\] |

-Percentage point difference with ‘fair’ lotto

 The point estimates reflect the percentage point increase in the likelihood of survival under one of the weighted lotteries relative to the fair lottery.
 As it turns out, each of the weighted lotteries is more efficient than the fair lottery.
-However, the weighted lotteries are not equal in their efficiency.
-In fact, and perhaps most surprisingly, the SOS lottery—the one that many organizations have applied because it is supposedly highly efficient—yields the least improvement relative to the fair lottery as compared with SOF and SOI.
+This partly confirms the intuition that weighting in favor of businesses that are most likely to survive with an award is more efficient than a fair, unweighted lottery.

+However, among the weighted lotteries SOS yields the least improvement.
-The best strategy is SOI followed by SOF.
-What is interesting about these results is not only that each of the lotteries is more efficient than favoring businesses that are most likely to survive with financing, but also that these lotteries are weighted in favor of underserved businesses.
-Let me repeat, *weighting in favor of businesses that are most likely to survive with a loan* **is no** *the most efficient solution*.
+In fact, the best strategy is SOI followed by SOF.
+What is interesting about these results is not only that each of those lotteries is more efficient than favoring businesses that are most likely to survive with financing, but also that each is weighted in favor of underserved businesses.

+Let me repeat, *weighting in favor of businesses that are most likely to survive with a loan* **is not** *the most efficient solution*.
 On average, business survival is most improved by lotteries that also disproportionately benefit disadvantaged businesses.

 That’s an interesting finding, and one that probably deserves more study than what I can muster in a single blog post.

 [Back to Blog](https://milesdwilliams15.github.io/blog/)

+[1] It’s always good to save a little something for another day I suppose.